 For typical daylight shooting, the P30 Pro is a great all-rounder.
 It mostly handles scenes with mixed lighting well, despite sometimes clipping highlights in brighter areas, while the depth sensor helps it serve up the best virtual bokeh we’ve seen.
 Whether you’re shooting a flower in super-macro mode or a face in Portrait mode, it’ll reliably blur details both in front and behind your subject.

 The standout feature, though, is its zoom.
 Its ‘periscope’ lens uses what’s known as folded optics to squeeze a 125mm lens with image stabilisation into the P30 Pro’s 8.4mm-thick body.
 While it’s not technically a zoom (there are no moving lens elements, so zooming between 24mm-125mm focal lengths involves some cropping), the images it produces from that extreme end of the range are the best you can get from a phone.
-Its ‘hybrid’ 10x zoom is also decent, though the results from there its 50x zoom are mostly unusable.
+Its ‘hybrid’ 10x zoom is also decent, though the results from its 50x zoom are mostly unusable.

 - Read our Huawei P30 Pro review

 2. Google Pixel 3 & Pixel 3 XL

 - Fantastic, colourful display

 - The best camera on any phone